sivakon/clojurescript-world/README.md

-# Hello there!
+# How to start with Clojurescript?

+(Note: there is an alternative https://figwheel.org/, which has the project based on `deps.edn`

-How to setup the environment for Clojurescript working environment with Emacs, CIDER and figwheel
+Setup the environment for Clojurescript working environment with Emacs, CIDER and figwheel

 ## Setup from terminal